A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: CHARACTERIZING THE EQUILIBRIUM IN THE MARRIAGE MARKET

 \section{CHARACTERIZING THE EQUILIBRIUM IN THE MARRIAGE MARKET}

-In this paper, I do not distinguish between officially married couples and couples in consensual union.
-Hereafter, by ``marriage'' I mean both types of unions.
-Accordingly, I define ``wives'' and husbands'' broadly.
+In this study, marriage is interpreted broadly: no distinction is made between married and unmarried couples.
+Accordingly, by ``wives'' and ``husbands'' we also mean romantic heterosexual cohabiting partners.

-The educational trait variable of husbands and wives is an ordered categorical variable that can take three possible values.
+In our analysis, the \textit{educational trait} variable is an ordered categorical variable that can take three possible values.
 Its value $L$ stands for ``low level of education'' corresponding to not having completed the high school; $M$ denotes ``medium level of education'' corresponding to having a high school degree, but neither a college degree nor a university degree; and $H$ stands for ``high level of education'' corresponding to holding at least a BA diploma.

-The race variable can take two possible values.
-In the benchmark specification, race is either Black $(B)$ or White $(W)$.
-(In the alternative specifications, race can be Black $(B)$ or Not-Black $(NB)$, or it can be White $(W)$ or Not-White $(NW)$.\footnote{The reason for not considering more than two races is that I want to keep the number of parameters low.})
+Our \textit{race variable} can take two possible values.
+In the benchmark specification, race is either Black $(B)$, or White $(W)$.
+The reason for not considering more than two racial categories at a time is three-fold.
+First, we want to keep the number of model parameters reasonably low.
+Second, once a trait is allowed to be multinomial, the NM-method works only if this trait variable is ordered.
+It is definitely not the case with race.
+Third, as it will be shown by the sensitivity analysis in Appendix B, our findings are robust to some alternative choices of the dichotomous race variable.

-Accordingly, in the benchmark case, we characterize the matching outcome by the contingency Table \ref{tab:CT}.
-Let us denote this table by $K$.
-Its element $N_{h,w}$ is the number of $h,w$ type marriages with $h, w \in \{WL, WM, WH, BL, BM, BH \}$, where $h$ denotes the husbands' type and $w$ denotes the wives' type.
-Ones' type is given by ones' race and education level.
+Accordingly, in the benchmark case, we characterize the matching outcome by Table \ref{tab:CT}.
+We denote this \textit{contingency table} by $K$.
+Its element $N_{h,w}$ is the number of $h,w$-type marriages with $h, w \in \{WL, WM, WH, BL, BM, BH \}$, where $h$ denotes the husbands' type and $w$ denotes the wives' type.
+One's type is given by one's race and education level.